 College of Innovation and Design Resources: Investing in Us

-Investing in Us offers a professional development and personal growth program at no cost to East Texas A&M University faculty and staff through a series of credit-bearing, academic classes.
+Through a series of credit-bearing, academic classes, Investing in Us offers a professional development and personal growth program at no cost to those whose primary role at East Texas A&M University is faculty, adjunct faculty, or staff.
 The program promotes a supportive environment for employees seeking to learn, grow, and thrive in their careers.
 Investing in Us seeks to invest the university's significant and relevant academic knowledge and experiences into its faculty and staff, which will best position them to build on their strengths, talents, and skills and invest them back into serving students at East Texas A&M University.

 - For staff and faculty.